How to Make Hot Honey Chicken Jerky:

 Can I use chicken thighs instead of breasts?

-Yes, but make sure to trim all fat and slice very thin.
-Thighs are a bit more forgiving and can be extra flavorful!
+Yes - just trim all fat and slice very thin.
+Thighs are a little more forgiving and often turn out extra flavorful.

 How spicy is this jerky?

-It’s more “warm and tingly” than mouth-burning.
-For a milder version, reduce the hot sauce or skip the cayenne.
+It’s more warm and tingly than mouth-burning.
+For a milder batch, reduce the hot sauce or skip the cayenne.

-Can I use hot honey instead of mixing it?
+Can I use hot honey instead of mixing honey and hot sauce?

 Do I need to precook the chicken before dehydrating?

-Nope—as long as your dehydrator hits 160°F, it safely cooks the meat while drying.
-Just follow timing and safety tips.
+No - as long as your dehydrator reaches 160°F, the chicken safely cooks while drying.
+Just follow the timing and safety guidelines.

-When stored properly in airtight containers or vacuum-sealed bags (with desiccant packets and oxygen absorbers), your jerky should stay fresh for 1–2 months at room temperature.
-For even longer storage, keep it in the fridge or freezer.
+When stored in airtight bags or jars with desiccant packets and oxygen absorbers, jerky lasts 1–2 months at room temp.
+For longer storage, refrigerate or freeze.

 5 Dried Food Recipes (That Actually Taste Great)